SpecialistLinuxTraining/linux-debug-training/README.md

 By the end of our course, you will have acquired a comprehensive set of techniques for tracing, profiling, and debugging at every level of the Linux system.
 Whether you are working on embedded devices, cloud infrastructure, or mission-critical systems, these skills will allow you to diagnose and solve the toughest problems with confidence.

+If you want to become the person others rely on when complex, high-stakes issues arise, this course will give you the expertise to take on that role.